 Aeromarine LSA is managed by Chip W. Erwin, a serial entrepreneur with 35 years’ experience in bringing affordable aircraft to the market.
-His previous company, Czech Aircraft Works, created 3 LSA models: The SportCruiser/PiperSport, the Mermaid, and the Parrot.
+His previous company, Czech Aircraft Works, built over 750 aircraft and aircraft kits plus created 3 LSA models: The SportCruiser/PiperSport, the Mermaid, and the Parrot.
 His focus now is developing and promoting the new class of ‘Personal Sport Aircraft’ which means bringing aircraft to the market than a lot more people can actually afford to buy an fly.

 The build center is part of the plan to be able to offer the E-G-Plane.
 Perhaps it is best to briefly explain the FAA rules that we are operating under:

 2. SINGLE SEAT DEREGULATED (SSDR)

 3. EXPERIMENTAL AMATEUR-BUILT (E-AB)

 PART 103 is the USA FAA rule that allows ‘ultralight’ aircraft to fly without any certification, registration, pilots’ license or medical.
 It has a strict empty weight limit of 254 lbs and speed range of 24 to 55 knots.
 This UL rule has been adapted by many other countries that mirror the FAA regulations including China.
 Thousands of ultralights are already flying in USA and in China.

 The Zigolo fits Part 103 perfectly.
 Furthermore, the Zigolo is the only conventional UL aircraft that is light enough to legally accommodate the electric power option!